-Another closer look at potential segmenting of large actions into smaller actions should be taken.
-Ensure actions are not segmented to reduce apparent emissions or to avoid making a conformity determination.
-There is no clear guidance for determining when two or more actions must be considered as portions of a single action.
+actions must be considered as portions of a single action.
 In the absence of clear guidance, a general rule of thumb is if one action would not be taken unless another is taken, then both actions should be considered as portions of a single action.

-5.5 Algorithms and Emission Factors
+6.5 Algorithms and Emission Factors

 All emission estimates should be realistic and technically defensible.
-The procedures and factors provided in the Air Force Stationary and Mobile Source Guides are acceptable for conformity but may need to be supplemented with transitory sources (i.e., on-routine and/or seasonal stationary or mobile sources that are short-term in nature).
+The procedures and factors provided in the USAF Stationary and Mobile Source Guides are acceptable for conformity but may need to be supplemented with transitory sources (i.e., on-routine and/or seasonal stationary or mobile sources that are short-term in nature).
 Reasonable upper bounds can be used if specific factors are not available.
-Documentation of all assumptions and methodology in a ROCA or ROAA is recommended.
-As the agency responsible for conformity review, the Air Force has ultimate responsibility for determining acceptable emissions calculation procedures.
+Documentation of all assumptions

+Table 6-2, Typical Air Force Activities and Sources with Air Emissions

+Activity Sources Emissions Flight operations Aircraft engine exhaust Aircraft Operations Engine test cell Auxiliary power units Unit engine exhaust Aerospace ground equipment Combustion engine exhaust Fire Training Fuel-fired burning External fuel combustion Painting in booth Paint solvents Paint solvents fugitive/booth exhaust Degreasing Operations Solvent degreaser Degreasing solvents Emergency Generator Internal combustion engines Combustion engine exhaust Personnel Human activities (On-road vehicles, energy Vehicle exhaust, combustion emissions associated with energy consumption, etc.) consumption, etc. Storage Tanks Horizontal tanks Fuel, solvents, etc. standing storage Storage Tallins Vertical tanks and working losses Demolition Fugitive dust, off-road construction Site Grading equipment, on-road construction Construction/Demolition Trenching/Excavation vehicles, worker on-road vehicles, Building Construction vendor on-road vehicles, off- gassing of construction materials, Architectural Coating etc. Paving Heating Boilers External fuel combustion and methodology in a ROCA or ROAA is recommended.
+As the agency responsible for conformity review, the USAF has ultimate responsibility for determining acceptable emissions calculation procedures.
 However, if there is doubt about the validity of methods, the local regulator or EPA Regional Office should be consulted.

-Table 4, Typical Air Force Activates and Sources with Air Emissions

-Activity Sources Emissions Flight operations Aircraft engine exhaust Aircraft Operations Engine test cell Auxiliary power units Unit engine exhaust Aerospace ground equipment Combustion engine exhaust Fire Training Fuel-fired burning External fuel combustion Painting in booth Paint solvents Paint solvents fugitive/boo exhaust Degreasing Operations Solvent degreaser Degreasing solvents Emergency Generator Internal combustion engines Combustion engine exhaust Personnel Human activities (On-road vehicles, energy consumption, etc.) Vehicle exhaust, combustion emissions associated with energy consumption, etc. Storage Tanks Horizontal tanks Fuel, solvents, etc. standing storage Storage ranks Vertical tanks and working losses Demolition Fugitive dust, off-road construction Site Grading equipment, on-road construction Construction/Demolition Trenching/Excavation vehicles, worker on-road vehicles, Building Construction vendor on-road vehicles, off- gassing of construction materials, Architectural Coating etc. Paving Heating Boilers External fuel combustion

-5.6 Identification of Sources
+6.6 Identification of Sources

 Typical potential sources of emissions at air bases include aircraft, ground support equipment, ground access vehicles, stationary sources, and construction activities.
-Table 4, Typical Air Force Activates and Sources with Air Emissions, provides a list of typical non-exempt Air Force activities that emit direct and/or indirect emissions.
+Table 6-2, Typical Air Force Activities and Sources with Air Emissions, provides a list of typical non-exempt USAF activities that emit direct and/or indirect emissions.

-5.6.1 Aircraft Operations
+6.6.1 Aircraft Operations